Catholic Church in Sweden: Apostolic Vicariate in Sweden (1783–1953)

 In 1784, a Catholic parish was formally founded in Stockholm.
 The members lacked suitable premises, however.
 Therefore, until 1837, Stockholm's Catholics celebrated mass in the Freemasons hall inside the building of today's Stockholm City Museum, which they were offered to rent for the purposes.

 After King Oscar I married a Catholic Princess, Josephine of Leuchtenberg, the restrictions against the Catholic Church in Sweden were further eased.
 The Queen brought with her a chaplain, Dr Jakobus Laurentius Studach.
 He was a consecrated bishop and became the new apostolic vicar for Sweden.
 At this time also the Chapel of Eugenia was erected at Norrmalm, which stood finished in 1837, but was demolished during the Redevelopment of Norrmalm in the 1960s.

 Since 1873 it has been legal also for Sweden citizens to adhere to the Catholic Church without risking death penalty or exile.
 Civil rights were still restricted, however.
 Until 1951 it was forbidden for Catholics to become Members of Parliament, teachers, physicians, or nurses.

 Dr. Albert Bitter was appointed apostolic vicar in 1893.
 In 1899 only some 2,500 Catholics in Sweden were registered.
 Catholic church buildings existed in Stockholm, Gothenburg, Malmö and Gävle.
 The psalm book Cecilia was published in 1902.
 In 1920, the first edition of the news and cultural magazine Credo was released, today known as Signum.

 During and after World War II, the Catholic population increased due to refugees and immigrants.
+In 1946, the Catholic aid organisation Caritas Sweden was established to provide help for refugees both in Sweden and in the rest of Europe.

 29 June 1953, Pope Pius XII established the Diocese of Stockholm.
 Sweden was no longer considered a missionary region, but enjoyed a more independent status.
 The same year, the Church of St. Eric was granted the status of cathedral.
 The first diocesan bishop was the former apostolic vicar Johannes Erik Müller, born in Bavaria.
 He was succeeded by Bishop Ansgar Nelson, a Benedictine monk, Bishop John Taylor, Oblates, and Bishop Hubertus Brandenburg, along with assistant bishop William Kenney.